Serra de Tramuntana is the region of Mallorca along its northwest coast, named for its mountain chain.

 Go next

-[edit]- Raiguer east has lower hills.
+[edit]- Raiguer east has lower hills and grows wine.
 Alcúdia on its north coast is the main resort.

 - Palma de Mallorca the island's capital needs a couple of days to explore.